enimatek-nl/go-netmd-lib/README.md

 }
 ```

-## todo
+## TODO
-The library has only been tested with my Sony NH600.
+The library has only been tested with my Sony MZ-NH600 and the Sharp IM-DR420.

 Some functions (eg. groups parsing of titles) are not implemented yet.